 Jump Guard Counter

-The reason why I left the Jump Guard counter last is that it is a move that works against any kind of BJJ Pull Guard.
+The reason why I left the Jump Guard counter last is that it is a move that works against any kind of BJJ Guard Pull.
 The only drawback is that hs is a Gi Specific move.
 Still, given that pulling guard in No-Gi equates to simply sitting down, you won’t be using it anyway.
 The only way to make sure you react on time to a jump guard is to make sure you have distance between your hips and your opponent’s.
-With jumping guard, the opponent is most likely going to look for an angle.
+With a jumping guard, the opponent is most likely going to look for an angle.
 As soon as you see that, or even if you’re simply uncertain, just release the sleeve grip and grab their belt, right around the knot area.
 That’s it.
 The moment they jump guard it is you that has a frame inside now, and the upper hand to pass.

-There’s no need to fear and demonize the BJJ Pull Guard.
+There’s no need to fear and demonize the BJJ Guard Pull.
 IN fact, learn how to do it yourself, as it will definitely come in handy sometimes.
 However, when it comes to preventing it, there are several easy options.
 All you need to do is recognize what stage you’re in so that you can use the appropriate response.
 That way, you’ll never be pulled into someone’s guard against your will ever again!